-Author: Hannah Godden - Specialist Mental Health Interface and Efficiencies Pharmacist Version 1 Ratified by: CPMT - July 2022 (Version 1.1 Amended website links noted at MOGG Jan 25)
+Author: Hannah Godden - Specialist Mental Health Interface and Efficiencies Pharmacist Ratified by: CPMT - July 2022 Review date: July 2025

 - For people who are assessed as being at higher risk of relapse, consider continuing antidepressant treatment for two years or longer following remission, with minimum 6 monthly review during maintenance. - The risk of relapse may be increased by the following factors: - 1) History of recurrent episodes of depression, particularly if occurred frequently or within the last two years - 2) History of incomplete response to treatment, including residual symptoms - 3) Unhelpful coping strategies - 4) A history of severe depression (including significant functional impairment) - 5) Other chronic physical or mental health problems - 6) Personal, social, and environmental factors that contributed to their depression that are still present (e.g. unemployment, stress, financial problems, social isolation, poverty) - If a shared decision is made to continue antidepressant treatment, switch to an alternative with a better safety profile.